 Follow the buoys: "Red on the right when returning from sea" is standard convention.
 That means that red markers will be on the LEFT side of the channel when you're paddling east (and generally downstream) on the Erie, south on the Champlain, and northeast on the Cayuga-Seneca Canals.
 Red buoys are on the right side of the channel on the Oswego Canal.

-The canal system consists of more than 524-miles of interconnected canals, lakes, and rivers that link with the Great Lakes, Lake Champlain, and the Atlantic Ocean at New York City.
-Choose mileage that will be comfortable for you to cover in a day or weekend of paddling-- and leave some time to stop and explore on land as well.
+The NYS Canal System consists of more than 524-miles of interconnected canals, lakes, and rivers, including the Erie, Champlain, Oswego, and Cayuga-Seneca Canals.
+You can paddle all of it.
+Paddlers going from end to end of the Erie Canal typically plan 2.5 to 3 weeks to make the 338 mile journey.
+For day or weekend trips, choose mileage that will be comfortable for you to cover in a day-- and leave time to stop and explore on land as well.
+It takes 15-20 minutes to go through each lock, so be sure to add time for locking too.
 If you are new to paddling, test the waters with an hour or two of paddling.

 Many paddling rentals offer a variety of lesson packages or tips to ensure you are comfortable before heading out.